Generic Name: Desvenlafaxine (des VEN la FAX een)

 Pristiq (Desvenlafaxine) is an antidepressant in used to treat major depressive disorder.
 It belongs to a group of drugs called selective serotonin and norepinephrine reuptake inhibitors (SNRIs).
 This medication affects chemicals in the brain that be unbalanced in people with depression.

-It works by restoring the balance of certain naturally-occuring substances in the brain (serotonin and norepinephrine).
+It works by restoring the balance of certain naturally-occurring substances in the brain (serotonin and norepinephrine).

 This information is for educational purposes only.
 Not every known side effect, adverse effect, or drug interaction is in this database.
 If you have questions about your medicines, talk to your health care provider.